-Are you a truly thankful person?
+The first step toward atheism, living as if there is no God, is failing to give thanks.
+So I ask you, are you a truly thankful person?
 How do you treat God when it comes to the events and circumstances of life?
 When things are good, do you thank Him?
 When things are bad, do you thank Him?
 We speak of the Lord as being first and supreme in our lives, we refer to Him as the guest of honor at our tables, in our homes and certainly in our worship.
 But how often is it that we might offer Him nothing more than a routine gift, sing to Him a few songs, sometimes without much thought and then totally neglect Him in favor of something else or someone else?
 Could it be that we too often simply leave Jesus out without a twinge of conscience, unconcerned about our own insensitivity and yet somehow convinced that we have faithfully fulfilled our responsibilities to God and have rightly demonstrated a heart of thankfulness?

-Islide 04] As we approach our nation's set apart day known as "Thanksgiving Day" - may I ask you if you consider yourself a thankful person?
+As we approach our nation's set apart day known as "Thanksgiving Day" - may I ask you if you consider yourself a thankful person?
 Are you known to others as a thankful person?
+When was the last time you expressed thankfulness in a meaningful, tangible way?
+Is thankfulness the rule of your life, or is it the exception?
 Most of us are very aware that the scriptures call believers to be a thankful people.
-Islide 05] In 1 Thessalonians 5:18 there is the famous, "in everything give thanks; for this is God's will for you in Christ Jesus."
+'In 1 Thessalonians 5:18 there is the famous, "in everything give thanks; for this is God's will for you in Christ Jesus."
 In Ephesians 5:20 we read that God's people are to "always [be] giving thanks for all things in the name of our Lord Jesus Christ to God, even the Father."
 Because of the goodness and grace of God in saving us from our sins, we are told in Colossians 2:7 that we are to "overflowing with gratitude."
 In fact, according to Colossians 2:17 we are told, "Whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks through Him to God the Father."
 How about it, do these verses describe you - are you a truly and deeply a thankful child of God?
 I know that for most of us it is not a matter of wanting to - for I know we all want to be thankful, but are you thankful?
 And to whatever degree that you are thankful, do you believe that you could be even more thankful than you currently are?
 How do we go about it?

-In our text this morning, [slide 06] we find David offering up to the Lord a hymn of thanksgiving, a short and simple declaration of David's resolve, his reasons and his request to be a thankful person.
-I hope to show you from this Psalm David's resolve, that you too might be determined to be thankful.
-I hope to show you David's reasons for being thankful that you might ask yourself, do I thank the Lord for these things even as David did; and finally I would like to show you David's request as he realizes His own shortcomings and His own dependence upon God to be thankful.
-It is my hope that by looking at such things, you might use them as a springboard to share with family and friends around the table why you are thankful to the God who has sent Jesus, His Son to be the Savior of all who believe on Him. [slide 07]
+In our text this morning, we find David offering up to the Lord a hymn of thanksgiving, a short and simple declaration of his resolve, his reasons and his request to be a thankful person.
+It is my prayer that we all might equally be resolved to be thankful.
+We will see David's reasons for being thankful so that you might ask yourself, "do I thank the Lord for these things even as David did?"
+And finally I would like to show you David's request as he realizes His own shortcomings and His own dependence upon God to be thankful.
+It is my hope that by looking at such things, you might use them as a springboard to share with family and friends around the table why you are thankful to the God who has sent Jesus, His Son to be the Savior of all who believe on Him.